Enjoy this post? Save and share!

 Upon arrival at Immigration, you may be asked to show your return ticket or proof of onward travel to prove you will not stay in Costa Rica more than 180 days.
 So have it readily available (on your phone or on paper) to show if they ask.

 Kari’s Travel Tip: Always carry your passport with you.
-At any time, a police officer can stop you and ask to see it.
-I keep ours buried deep in an inside pocket of our backpack which I wore everywhere.
+I keep mine buried deep in an inside pocket of our backpack which I wore everywhere.

-The State Department also provides the STEP (Smart Traveler Enrollment Program), where you can register your travel details.
-We always do this before we travel internationally.
-This way, you’ll get notifications about emergencies, protests, or changes to embassy hours.
-In other parts of the world, we have benefited from getting the alerts.
+Kari’s Travel Tip: Register your travel details in the STEP (Smart Traveler Enrollment Program).
+We always do this before we travel internationally to get email notifications about emergencies, protests, or changes to embassy hours.

 No vaccines are currently required for those arriving from the US.
 If you are coming from a country with active Yellow Fever, you may need a vaccination for that.
 I always recommend talking with your personal doctor before doing any international travel.